Things to do in Barcelona

 Family First TimersSightseeingMajor Landmarks

 Eixample is a vibrant and bustling area that draws many visitors each year.
 The streets are lined with colorful architecture, unique shops and cafes, and plenty of green spaces to enjoy.
-Home to some of Barcelona's most iconic landmarks such as La Sagrada Familia and Casa Milà, it's no wonder why so many people flock here.
+Home to some of Barcelona's most picturesque landmarks such as La Sagrada Familia and Casa Milà, it's no wonder why so many people flock here.

 1. Meander around the soaring spires and intricate details of the Sagrada Familia, before delving into its fascinating history at the museum inside.